awallathome/newscrape/README.md

-# newscrape
-An application for scraping news and saving notes.
+This is a news scraper with options for leaving notes and such....